datamade/councilmatic-starter-template/README.md

-# councilmatic-starter-template
+# Councilmatic Starter Template
-This repo provides starter code &amp; documentation for new councilmatic instances.
+This repo provides starter code and documentation for new Councilmatic instances.

 ## About Councilmatic